kolapofaith/personal-website/README.md

 Accuracy:Your Slack name should correspond to the actual data.
 Your slack profile picture dimension must be in its original size (Make sure the image have natural dimensions).
 Data-attributes adherence: Every specified detail on the page should correctly have the data-testid attribute as indicated above, ensuring easy identification during any potential testing.

 Submission Mode:
 Submit your task through the designated Submission form  .
 Ensure you've:
 Hosted the page on a platform of your choice (e.g., Vercel, GitHub Pages, Netlify).
 Double-checked all requirements and acceptance criteria.
 Provided the hosted page's URL in the submission form.
 Thoroughly reviewed your work to ensure accuracy, functionality, and adherence to the specified guidelines before you submit it.
-Submission Deadline:
-The deadline for submissions is Wednesday 3rd, July, at <11:59 PM GMT>.
-Late submissions will not be entertained!!